yuj23/GANs/README.md

 The MNIST dataset will be download and be saved at `./data/mnist/`,or you can change the parameter `save_path` which are located at `./params/params.py` to set your own save path.

 While training, you can see the samples of the result at `./save/dcGan/`.
-There are some results shown as followed
+There are some results shown as follows

 ![samples](./imgs/dcgan/epoch_samples.png)